 Try mixing it with some green tripe – that should do the trick because green tripe is stinky, irresistible and super nutritious to dogs!

-Tip: Use my affiliate discount code K9Savings for 15% off all things green tripe from Raw Paws Pet Food:
+Remember to use my affiliate discount code K9Savings for 15% off all things green tripe from Raw Paws Pet Food!

 How Long Can I Refrigerate And Freeze Liver For Dogs?

 You can keep thawed liver in the fridge for up to 4 days.

 In the freezer, it lasts up to a full year, probably even a little longer.

 The longest I personally have kept liver in my chest freezer is around 9 months.

 I’ve done this many times since I usually have some liver left over after raw dog food meal prep.